President – Ian Gallagher

 Ian has lead the Delta Hockey Academy since its inception in 2004.
 He designed and implemented the South Delta Secondary Hockey Academy Skills Program and has grown the academy to include 8 competitive teams, 7 of which play in the Canadian Sport School Hockey League (CSSHL).
 Ian is the Strength and Conditioning Coach for the Delta Hockey Academy with over 25 years experience working with professional and amateur players, including 12 years with the Vancouver Giants (WHL) from 2004 to 2016.
 Ian earned his Bachelor of Education from the University of Alberta and taught for 15 years in the Edmonton School District.

 Kate graduated from Quinnipiac University with a degree in Biomedical Marketing in 2012.
 She earned a NCAA Division 1 athletic scholarship for the women's hockey team and served as an assistant captain from 2010 to 2012.
 After graduation, Kate played for the Neuberg Highlanders in the DEC League in Austria for the 2012/2013 season.
 Kate played for Team Ontario Female Prep in 2005 and was the captain in 2007.
 She played junior hockey for the Oakville Ice and the Toronto Aeros.
-Kate also manages operations for the Delta Health & Performance Clinic and is a certified strength and conditioning coach.
+Kate also manages operations for the Delta Health & Performance Clinic and is a Certified Hockey Canada Development 1 Coach.

 U18 Prep Head Coach